confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/byom/README.md

 - Only accepts pre-approved SSH host keys
 - Rejects connections from VMs not in the allowlist

+When deploying with Helm, see [step 3 of the Deployment Configuration](#deployment-configuration) — the chart sets `SSH_HOST_KEY_ALLOWLIST_DIR` automatically when host keys are configured.

 ## SSH Host Key Management

 ### Getting SSH Host Keys from pre-create VMs